 - Add ghee, salt, and pepper to taste.

-- Top with finely chopped herbs or an extra dollop of ghee and serve!
+- Stir in finely chopped herbs or top with an extra dollop of ghee and serve!